DECISION GUIDE

 For a practical savings view alongside resale impact, see how much you can save with a retrofit.

 If you are deciding what to do first, the home energy upgrade guide gives a broader view of how insulation, heating, and grants fit together.
-To compare which measures may be worth doing before you think about resale impact, see whether insulation is worth it, whether a heat pump is worth it, or whether solar is worth it.
+To compare which measures may be worth doing before you think about resale impact, see whether insulation adds value in Ireland, whether a heat pump is worth it, or whether solar is worth it.

 When retrofit can increase house value